Skip to main content

 Example 4.
 Multiple folders, language code is a part of the filename or folder

-Finally, suppose we have multiple translation files that are stored in different locations and the path contains the language ISO code:
+For complex scenarios with multiple translation files in different locations, where the path includes the language ISO code:

 moduleFirst/src/main/res/values-en/strings.xml